…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 and through stories and life testimonies,

-we … feel one’s pain, … see one’s mountains, … taste one’s longing, … touch one’s gripping perseverance, … sit amongst one’s warm company of charming characters along the way, … celebrate one’s summits and joys, … shines hope, … for others trekking up unbeaten paths and trails.
+we … feel one’s pain, … see one’s mountains, … taste one’s longing, … touch one’s gripping perseverance, … sit amongst one’s warm company of charming characters along the way, … celebrate one’s summits and joys, … brining sunshine hope, … for others trekking up unbeaten paths and trails.

 Each story capturing the heart of God.